Themes in Game of Thrones

 - Grief, loss, and how to overcome it.

-I intend to also write articles discussing the religions in Game of Thrones and connecting it to literature, but I think this is enough for this article.
 Even if Game of Thrones does not have one predominating heroic figure who triumphs, these themes are what really make it a good show to watch.